egoisika/magmi/README.md

 + __The new subversion trunk is named [**trunk**][ghtrunk]__.
   I couldn't do the same fix for the 0.8 branch, the new 0.8 has completely different history.
 + Point your old 0.8 branch to refs/heads/ **old-0.8** and rename it locally if you checked it out.
++ To force-update all tags to reference the new history, do `git pull --tags` once

 I am truly sorry for the mess,
 -- nyov